SAP/guided-answers-extension/packages/testcases/View Guided Answers Content.md

 **GIVEN** the user has searched Guided Answers content **WHEN**  the user selects a Guided Answer
-**THEN** the Guide Answer is opened showing:
+**THEN** the Guided Answer is opened showing:

     a.
 'All Answers' link
     b.
 Guided Answers content tree showing the first node of the Guided Answer Tree
     c.
 The title of the Guided Answer
     d.
-The content of the first Guided Answer content
+The content of the first Guided Answer node
     e.
 The outcomes of the Guided Answer content

 Note: Check the content matches the content in the web application e.g. headers , bullet points , images